All About Arch Wires - Biermann Orthodontics

 When orthodontists discuss the different types of arch wires, they are typically referring to either the size/shape of the wires or the materials they’re made with.

-Arch wires come in round or rectangular shapes, and they may be composed of stainless steel, nickel-titanium, or beta-titanium.
+Arch wires come in round or rectangular shapes, and the types of brace wires may be composed of stainless steel, nickel-titanium, or beta-titanium.

 Size and Shape of Arch Wires